 In such cases, you will be getting a PPI (Potentially Prejudicial Information) letter from the INZ – it is critical to respond to it quickly, or your New Zealand immigration process may not move forward.

 Professional Visa Solutions hires licensed immigration professionals who know all about the New Zealand immigration process.
 Do not risk delay or rejection of your visa – respond timely and correctly if INZ asks you for any information.
-Our experienced immigration consultants can help you succeed – book your 100% free consultation now.
+Our experienced immigration consultants can help you succeed – book a consultation now.

 The New Zealand immigration process works a bit differently if you are not in the country when you file your visa application.